bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Clear
+- Breezy and Mostly Clear
-- 55% humidity
+- 59% humidity
-- 12 mph wind
+- 14 mph wind
-- 8% cloud cover
+- 37% cloud cover
-- 52 AQI 🟨
+- 49 AQI 🟩
-- 0.07 inches of rain expected in the next 48 hours
+- 0.05 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>